Complex and Adaptive Dynamical Systems: A Primer: Random Variables and Networks

 \subsection{Dynamics}

-\underline{\bf Model realizations}\\ A given set of linkages and boolean functions $\{f_i\}$ defines what one calls a {\em ``realization''} of the model.
-The dynamics then follows from Eq.\ (\ref{boolean_m1}).
-For the updating of all elements during one time step one has several choices: \begin{itemize} \item \underline{Synchronous update}\\ All variables $\sigma_i(t)$ are updated simultaneously.
+\runinhead{Model Realizations} A given set of linkages and boolean functions $\{f_i\}$ defines what one calls a {\em realization} of the model.
+The dynamics then follows from Eq.~(\ref{boolean_m1}).
+For the updating of all elements during one time step one has several choices: \begin{itemize} \item[--] {Synchronous Update:}{\enspace} All variables $\sigma_i(t)$ are updated simultaneously.

-\item \underline{Serial update (or asynchroneous update)}\\ Only one variable is updated at every step.
-This variable may be picked at random or by some predefined ordering scheme. \end{itemize} The choice of updating does not affect thermodynamic properties, like the phase diagram discussed in section \ref{networks2_Mean_field_phase_diagram}.
-The occurrence and the properties of cycles and attractors, as discussed in section \ref{networks2_sec_cycles_attractors}, depends however crucially on the form of updating.
+\item[--] {Serial Update (or asynchronous update):}{\enspace} Only one variable is updated at every step.
+This variable may be picked at random or by some predefined ordering scheme. \end{itemize} The choice of updating does not affect thermodynamic properties, like the phase diagram discussed in Sect.~\ref{networks2_Mean_field_phase_diagram}.
+The occurrence and the properties of cycles and attractors, as discussed in Sect.~\ref{networks2_sec_cycles_attractors}, {however, crucially depends} on the form of \nobreak {update}.

+\runinhead{Selection of the Model Realization} There are several alternatives {for choosing} the model realization during numerical simulations.